 Keep leftovers in the refrigerator for up to 3 days.

-If you are not gluten free, use your regular pasta.
+If you are not gluten free, you can use traditional pasta.

 Andrea D Wiener